metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Catalog.md

+# ABSTRACT: Catalog of Voting Methods and their Vote::Count Implementations

 # NAME

 Catalog

-# VERSION 0.022

-#ABSTRACT: Catalog and Examples of Common Voting Methods with Vote::Count

 # Description